Agnes Water - Miriam Vale

 Table Chart PROFILE FAQ

-Health performance in Agnes Water - Miriam Vale is well below average with prevalence of common health conditions notable across both younger and older age cohorts
+Health outcomes in Agnes Water - Miriam Vale are marginally below the national average with common health conditions slightly more prevalent than average across both younger and older age cohorts

 Frequently Asked Questions - Health